 Refer to the left margin under the Corporate Accessibility menu to review Facility Accessibility Features of many of the City's frequently visited facilities for accessibiity details to help plan your visit.

 Provided free to City website users is BrowseAloud.
 BrowseAloud adds speech and reading support tools to online content to extend the reach of our website.
 This includes people with dyslexia, learning difficulties, cognitive disabilities, mild visual impairments and those with English or French as a second language.

-The City of St. Catharines has been resourcing the expertise and perspective of people with disabilities since it established the Mayor's Advisory Committee on Accessibility (MACOA) in 1998, well before the Provincial Ontarians with Disabilities Act in 2001 mandated accessibility advisory committees.
+The City of St. Catharines has been resourcing the expertise and perspective of people with disabilities since it established an Accessibility Advisory Committee (AAC) in 1998, well before the Provincial Ontarians with Disabilities Act in 2001 mandated accessibility advisory committees.

 The City of St. Catharines, like other municipalities in Ontario, prepares an Accessibility Plan to proactively address issues and plan for future accessibility to ensure equal participation for people with a disability in the life of the community.
 Ultimately, the Accessibility Plan is intended to identify, remove and prevent barriers that may impede residents and visitors with disabilities from accessing and using a municipal service.
 Accessibility planning has become embedded in the normal operating policies and procedures of the City of St. Catharines.

 City facilities, new and old, continue to be built or renovated to a high level of accessibility.
 The guiding document used is the Facility Accessibility Design Standards (FADS).
 FADS was the benchmark used in an extensive access audit of various City facilities which exceeds requirements in the Ontario Building Code (OBC).
 The AAC also reviews City facility design and renovation plans and provides further advice.